10 – For What It’s Worth

 Our 10 Essential Stephen Stills songs list is placed in chronological order.
-This was tough to do because Stephen Stills had so much success in the late 1960s and early 1970s with Buffalo Springfield, Crosby Stills Nash and Young and his solo career.
+This was tough because Stephen Stills had so much success in the late 1960s and early 1970s with Buffalo Springfield, Crosby Stills Nash and Young and his solo career.
 We could have filled a top 50 Stephen Stills songs list from just that early five years period.
-However Stephen Stills has continued to write and record songs up to 2017 as of this writing.
+However, Stephen Stills has continued to write and record songs up to 2017 as of this writing.
 So we have spread this list out over the years the best we could while still limiting it to ten.
-Every song in this list was written by Stephen Stills.
+Stephen Stills wrote every song in this list.

 # 10 – For What It’s Worth

 We open our 10 Essential Stephen Stills songs list with a legendary song written by Stephen Stills when he was a member of Buffalo Springfield.
-The great Stephen Stills song “For What It’s Worth,” was released on Buffalo Springfield’s second pressing of their debut album entitled Buffalo Springfield.
+The great Stephen Stills song “For What It’s Worth” was released on Buffalo Springfield’s second pressing of their debut album entitled Buffalo Springfield.
 The album was released in 1966.
-The song “For What It’s Worth,” was originally released as a single and then added to the album on the second pressing.
+The song “For What It’s Worth” was originally released as a single and added to the album on the second pressing.

-“For What it’s Worth,” was a huge hit for Buffalo Springfield in 1966 as the song became a top 10 hit on the Billboard Hot 100.
-Interestingly, every song on Buffalo Springfield’s debut album was either written by Stephen Stills or Neil Young.
+“For What it’s Worth” was a massive hit for Buffalo Springfield in 1966 as the song became a top 10 hit on the Billboard Hot 100.
+Interestingly, every song on Buffalo Springfield’s debut album was written by Stephen Stills or Neil Young.

 # 9 – Four Days Gone

 Buffalo Springfield released three studio albums before the band broke up.
-In 1968, Stephen Stills left the group to form Crosby Stills and Nash, Richie Furay formed POCO with Jim Messina who would later join with Kenny Loggins as part of Loggins and Messina.
+In 1968, Stephen Stills left the group to form Crosby Stills and Nash.
+Richie Furay formed POCO with Jim Messina, who would later join Kenny Loggins as part of Loggins and Messina.
 Neil Young became essentially Neil Young.
-We would have loved to have chosen more Stephen Stills songs from Buffalo Springfield for our Stephen Stills songs list, but we had so much more to cover which limited our choices.
+We would have loved to have chosen more Stephen Stills songs from Buffalo Springfield for our Stephen Stills songs list, but we had so much more to cover, which limited our choices.
 Our second choice was released on Buffalo Springfield’s final album entitled Last Time Around.
-The great song “Four Days Gone,” also featured great lead guitar work by Mr. Neil Young.
+The great song “Four Days Gone” also featured excellent lead guitar work by Mr. Neil Young.

 # 8 -Suite: Judy Blue Eyes

-Stephen Stills “Suite: Judy Blue Eyes,” was exceptionally long for a single,clocking in at over seven minutes.
-Nonetheless, the song was a top 40 hit peaking at number 21 on the Billboard Hot 100.
-It also became a staple on fm radio becoming one of the most played classic rock songs of all time.
+Stephen Stills‘ “Suite: Judy Blue Eyes” was exceptionally long for a single, clocking in at over seven minutes.
+Nonetheless, the song was a top 40 hit, peaking at number 21 on the Billboard Hot 100.
+It also became a staple on FM radio, becoming one of the most-played classic rock songs ever.

 # 7 – Helplessly Hoping

-Stephen Stills’ song “Helplessly Hoping,” was also released on the Crosby Stills & Nash debut album.
-The song was placed as the b side to the album’s debut single “Marrakesh Express,” which was written by Graham Nash.
-From an arranging point Stephen Stills dominated that album as he was responsible for almost all the guitar, bass and keyboard parts on the record.
-Dallas Taylor played drums and Crosby & Nash added some guitar parts here and there, but in the end, most of the instrumentation on the album was performed by Stephen Stills.
+Stephen Stills’ song “Helplessly Hoping” was also released on the Crosby Stills & Nash debut album.
+The song was placed as the b-side to the album’s debut single, “Marrakesh Express,” written by Graham Nash.
+From an arranging point of view, Stephen Stills dominated that album as he was responsible for almost all the record’s guitar, bass, and keyboard parts.
+Dallas Taylor played drums, and Crosby & Nash added some guitar parts here and there, but in the end, most of the instrumentation on the album was performed by Stephen Stills.

 # 6 – Carry On

 Neil Young joined Crosby Stills & Nash in 1970 to form the quartet Crosby, Stills, Nash & Young.
 The four brilliant musicians would record their first album together entitled Déjà Vu.
-It must have been really tough choosing whose songs got recorded and released between these four brilliant musicians and songwriters.
-Stephen Still got three of his songs recorded for the album including one he co-wrote with Neil Young.
+Choosing whose songs got recorded and released between these four brilliant musicians and songwriters must have been tough.
+Stephen Still got three of his songs recorded for the album, including one he co-wrote with Neil Young.
 The album’s opening track was written by Stephen Stills entitled “Carry On.”
 The song was released as the fourth single from the record.

 # 5 – Love The One You’re With

-While Crosby Stills Nash & Young were enjoying tremendous success with their work together on record, the four talented musicians were also celebrating the releases of their solo albums.
+While Crosby Stills, Nash & Young were enjoying tremendous success with their work together on record, the four talented musicians were also celebrating the releases of their solo albums.
 In 1970, Stephen Stills released his first solo album entitled Stephen Stills.
-The album’s leadoff track and first single “Love The One You’re With,” became Stephen Stills most successful solo single.
-The song reached all the way to number 14 on the Billboard Hot 100.
-One could not turn on the radio in the early 1970’s without hearing Stephen Stills “Love The One You’re With.”
+The album’s leadoff track and first single, “Love The One You’re With,” became Stephen Stills’s most successful solo single.
+The song reached number 14 on the Billboard Hot 100.
+One could not turn on the radio in the early 1970s without hearing Stephen Stills’ “Love The One You’re With.”

 Stephen Stills’ first solo album featured an incredible cast of musicians.
-Two of the greatest guitar God of all time performed on the album.
-Both Jimi Hendrix and Eric Clapton played on some of the albums songs.
+Two of the greatest guitar gods of all time performed on the album.
+Both Jimi Hendrix and Eric Clapton played on some of the album’s songs.
 Ringo Starr, Booker T. Jones, Rita Coolidge, David Crosby and Graham Nash also performed on the record.

 # 4 – It Doesn’t Matter

-The great Stephen Stills song “It Doesn’t Matter,” was released on the album Manassas which was also the name of the new band Stephen Stills band in 1972.
+The great Stephen Stills song “It Doesn’t Matter” was released on the album Manassas, which was also the name of the new band Stephen Stills band in 1972.
 The group recorded two albums from 1972 to 1973.
-While hardcore Stephen Stills and Crosby Stills Nash & Young fans are familiar with Manassas,the groups has not gotten the recognition it deserved on a more mass scale in classic rock history.
+While hardcore Stephen Stills and Crosby Stills Nash & Young fans are familiar with Manassas, the group has not gotten the recognition it deserves on a more massive scale in classic rock history.
 The group consisted of Stephen Stills, Chris Hillman, Al Perkins, Paul Harris, Dallas Taylor, Calvin Samuels and Joe Lala.

-“It Doesn’t Matter,” was released as the album’s single.
-It registered on the Billboard top 100 but peaked at number 61.
-The song was written by Stephen Stills, Chris Hillman and Rick Roberts.
+“It Doesn’t Matter” was released as the album’s single.
+It registered on Billboard’s top 100 but peaked at number 61.
+The song was written by Stephen Stills, Chris Hillman, and Rick Roberts.
 “It Doesn’t Matter,” opened side three of the two record set.

 # 3 – Dark Star